AntonShulga/DataCleaningPA/CodeBook.md

 	- Identifier of person that provided measurements data (range is 1..30)

 2. Activity
-	 - Identifier of activity class for wicth the measurements are provided (
+	 - Identifier of activity class for wicth the measurements are provided:
-		01. WALKING,
+		01. WALKING
-		02. WALKING_UPSTAIRS,
+		02. WALKING_UPSTAIRS
-		03. WALKING_DOWNSTAIRS,
+		03. WALKING_DOWNSTAIRS
-		04. SITTING,
+		04. SITTING
-		05. STANDING,
+		05. STANDING
 		06. LAYING
-		)

 3. tBodyAcc-mean()-X _MEAN
 	- Average across observations of mean body accelerometer value for X axis (units: normalized and bounded within [-1,1])